 Any tips, contact him at email@example.com

 Bill was born and raised in Tryon, NC.
-Bill started in radio in the mid ’70s and worked int the Carolina’s, Louisiana, and St. Croix in the US Virgin Islands.
+Bill started in radio in the mid ’70s and worked in the Carolina’s, Louisiana, and St. Croix in the US Virgin Islands.
 Bill is very active in Amateur (HAM) radio.
 He is our Program Director and always enjoys hearing from our listeners.
 Bill is now back in Tryon, but can direct our programs thanks to the magic of technology!

 Contact Bill at: email@example.com

 Madison is a long time local to Transylvania County, and a 2011 graduate from Brevard High School.
 Madison attended college in Colorado for two years before moving to Charlotte to attend UNCC.
 After returning from Costa Rica summer of 2016, where she spent 6 months teaching English to children, she began her career at Q102 as our very own journalist.
 Madison is a committed outdoorswoman, and an avid music enthusiast.
 Catch Madison live on the air from 10:30am to 12:30pm Monday through Friday as she interviews community officials.
 Or, catch her talk show “Adventure Discovery,” a program about all things outdoors featuring local outdoor enthusiasts.
 Tune in after hours on Wednesdays as she co-hosts “HUMP DAY HAPPY HOUR with Madison Hayes and Cody Lee,” getting you over your hump day slump and midweek misery from 7-8pm weekly.

 Barbara, with her husband and their twin boys, moved to Brevard from Annapolis, MD in 1994.
 She has been in telecommunications as a corporate trainer and salesperson and joins the WSQL staff as our Administrative Assistant.